rsyncOSX/RsyncUIdocs/content/post/Built.md

 # SwiftData

-From Apple Developement Documentations: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
+From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
 I have commenced the work on a release of *RsyncUI* utilizing SwiftData.
 Within RsyncUI, the Homebrew version,  there are three files saved to storage: tasks, log records and user settings.
 Those data is enabled by utilizing SwiftData.
 When a *SwiftData* version is enabled, there will be two versions of RsyncUI:

 - RsyncUI for Homebrew as today utilizing reading and writing files from a `.dotcatalog`
 - RsyncUI only by download from GitHub using SwiftData.